Become a Sankofa Recovery Health Coach & Make a Difference in Your Community

 Thulani DeMarsay

 Dr. Thulani DeMarsay, a woman in long-term recovery for 28 years, is the visionary founder of the Sankofa Institute.
 With over a decade of experience working with state agencies to help build the recovery workforce in Massachusetts, Thulani has developed recovery curricula, facilitated trainings for thousands across the state, and empowered countless individuals on their recovery journeys.
-Recognizing a critical gap in recovery education tailored to the Black community and other socially marginalized groups, she was inspired to create Sankofa Institute.
+Recognizing a critical gap in recovery education tailored to the Black community and other socially marginalized groups, she was inspired to create Sankofa Institute. click here

 Say Hello to Your Co-Facilitator